Cyrix126/gupaxx/IDEAS.md

 Could also be an option in advanced tab of XvB warning the user that he should point all his miners to the P2Pool instance of Gupaxx to take them into account.
 It can be a checkbox into advanced option of XvB to use the stratum data.

+## Privacy
+### Button enabling Tor
+Allow to torify every processes.
+For mining, it can add a big disadvantage because of the latency.
+More research on the impact on missed rewards are needed to be able to warn the user of how much gaines he could miss.
+### Description of data given to servers
+Describing what data can be saved/collected/published and the privacy impact while interacting with:
+- updates
+- xmrig benchmarks
+- remote nodes
+- monero network
+- p2pool network
+- XvB Raffle

 ## Trust-less Builds
 ### Reproducible builds
 To remove (un)necessary trust, binaries released should have the same checksum if recompiled without code change.